Submissions by e-mail to email@example.com

 - full length novels for children.
 Any age group, with or without illustrations

 - history books (adult or children) are of special interest

-- poetry and short stories (adults or children) only if a full anthology, approx total 25 000 words
+- poetry and short stories (adults or children)

 - we are also looking at art work – please enquire.

 When a submission is rejected it is invariably because of poor spelling, poor grammar and/or poor punctuating.
 However the time and costs needed for editing mistakes is something we do not get in to unless the story grips us.